| Gallery | Other Midi's |

 Greetings and welcome!

-I've been fortunate enough to be able pursue a career as a professional musician for what is soon to be (a bit shockingly for me I might add) 35 years.
+I've been fortunate enough to be able to pursue a career as a professional musician for what is now more than (a bit shockingly for me I might add) 50+ years.
 My love of music started as a youngster taking piano lessons.
 I took a lesson every week and got a gold star or a little model to put together if I could perform my assigned lesson.
-I performed at one recital and then decided, at age 8, that it would be more prudent to invest more time in a more worthwhile endeavor...namely professional athletics.
+I performed at one recital and then decided, at age 8, that it would be more prudent to invest my time in a more worthwhile endeavor...namely professional athletics.
 OK, ok...we don't always make the right choices.

 I always loved to listen to music, though.
 For several years I had a small, egg-shaped transistor radio that I would put under my pillow and sleep to every night.
 I also was playing every sport I could possibly find time for...baseball, football, basketball, track, golf, tennis...if you could get a score for doing something, I'd try it.